 - Assess audio and video evidence and look for discrepancies

-With a legal team on your side, you can attempt to negotiate for a plea deal with the prosecutor.
-As a result, your bail, charges, or sentences can be reduced.
-If an agreement is not made, your lawyer will take your case to trial and represent you there.
+With the right DUI lawyers serving Anaheim, you can attempt plea negotiations with the prosecutor.
+Potential defenses are created to get your bail, charges, or sentences reduced or dismissed.
+If an agreement is not reached, our criminal defense attorneys can take your case to trial and represent you there.

-Defenses Your Anaheim DUI Lawyer Can Make In Your Favor
+Defenses Your DUI Lawyer Can Make in Your Favor

-There are some loopholes within the prosecutor’s case.
-Your DUI attorney in Anaheim can make any of the following defenses to prove your innocence or lessen your charges:
+Some loopholes create legal issues within the prosecutor’s case.
+Your DUI attorney serving Anaheim can make any of the following defenses to prove your innocence or lessen your DUI charges:

 - The arrest occurred during an unlawful police stop.